Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You need to identify which access levels are required to ensure that developers can request and gather feedback from the pilot users.
 The solution must use the principle of least privilege.
 Which access levels m Azure DevOps should you identify?

-### What should you use?
+### Your company has a project in Azure DevOps.
+You need to ensure that when there are multiple builds pending deployment, only the most recent build is deployed.
+What should you use?

 - [x] Deployment queue settings.
 - [ ] Deployment conditions.
 - [ ] Release gates.
 - [ ] Pull request triggers.

-### What are two possible virtual machine images that you can use for the Microsoft-hosted agent pool?
+### You have an Azure DevOps organization named Contoso and an Azure DevOps project named Project1.
+You plan to use Microsoft-hosted agents to build container images that will host full Microsoft .NET Framework apps in a YAML pipeline in Project1.
+What are two possible virtual machine images that you can use for the Microsoft-hosted agent pool?
+Each correct answer presents a complete solution.

 - [ ] vs2017-win2016.
 - [x] ubuntu-16.04.
-- [ ] win1803.
+- [x] win1803.
-- [ ] macOS-10.13vs.2015-win2012r2.
+- [ ] macOS-10.13.
 - [ ] vs.2015-win2012r2.

 ### You need to configure access to Azure DevOps Agent pooh to meet the forwarding requirements: Use a project agent pool when authoring build release pipelines.
 View the agent pool and agents of the organization.
 Use the principle of least privilege.
 Which role memberships are required for the Azure 0e%Oos organization and the project?

-### You need to configure the development environment to connect to the package repository.
-The solution must minimize the likelihood that credentials will be leaked.
-Which file should you use to configure each connection?

 ### Your company is building a new web application.